Harshyy-y/About-Me/README.md

 ## 🌟 Current Focus
 - 🔭 Building analytics projects using Python and Power BI
 - 🌱 Deepening expertise in Machine Learning and Predictive Analytics
-- 👯 Open to internship and co-op opportunities in data analytics
+- 👯 Open to internship and co-op opportunities in analytics
 - 📍 Based in Toronto, Canada

 ---